Ramarama language: Setting

-The Arara people speak this language, also formally known as Arara but had to be changed in the late 1980s so the language could be distinguished from other languages in the Arara branch by similar Brazilian groups.
+The Arara people speak this language, also formerly known as Arara but had to be changed in the late 1980s so the language could be distinguished from other languages in the Arara branch by similar Brazilian groups.
 At one point, Ntogapid, Ramarama, Uruku, Urumi and Ytanga were all thought to be sister languages of Karo.
 After further study, it was determined that they were all the same language that was classified as different languages during various ethnology work in Brazil.
 The Karo language is spoken in two villages in Brazil; Iterap and Paygap.
 These villages are located in the Southern region of the Lourdes Stream Indigenous Land in Rondônia, which is in the central west part of Brazil.

 Denny Moore's 2006 summary of indigenous language vitality in Brazil documents that there the Arara people have a population of 184, with most of the population speaking the language and a good transmission rate of the language between generations.
 Although Portuguese is taught as a second language for contact purposes, the native language is still used for many occasions in daily life.
 Despite the high level of transmission, their low population puts them at risk of extinction.